parmesh1999/First_One/README.md

 # First_One
-This is my first Git repository
+This is my first Git repository.
+Author - Parmesh Prasad Dash